-- 4.18 The NPPF (paragraph 47) requires that local planning authorities should have a 5-year housing land supply with an additional buffer of 5% (moved forward from later in the plan period) to ensure choice and competition in the market for land.
+- 4.20 The NPPF (paragraph 47) requires that local planning authorities should have a 5-year housing land supply with an additional buffer of 5% (moved forward from later in the plan period) to ensure choice and competition in the market for land.
 Where there has been significant under delivery of housing over the previous 3 years, Local Planning Authorities should increase the buffer to 20% (moved forward from later in the plan period) to provide a realistic prospect of achieving the planned supply.
-Furthermore, where a local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement they should apply a 10% buffer. - 4.19 Table 6 illustrates the completions for the past twelve years within the District.
-The average annual completion is 448 over the 13 years.
-The average number of completions over the Core Strategy plan period (from 2011 onwards) is 410.
+Furthermore, where a local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement they should apply a 10% buffer. - 4.21 Table 6 illustrates the completions for the past fourteen years within the District.
+The average annual completion is 460 over the 14 years.
+The average number of completions over the Core Strategy plan period (from 2011 onwards) is 436.
 It can be seen that there was over-delivery in the years before the financial crash in 2008 and under-delivery after it, as a result of the slowdown in the housing market.
-For the past 3 financial years, there has been an upturn in the market, due to an improving economy, these trends are consistent with the picture of housing delivery at the national level. - 4.20 When considering which buffer to apply (5%, 10% or 20%), the last 5YHLS report which had a 30th September 2017 base date applied a 5% buffer, as the Council considered that a 20% buffer was no longer necessary or justified.
-This approach was agreed by Inspectors at recent appeals who were satisfied that a 20% buffer was no longer required and that the Council's use of a 5% buffer in the September 2017 5YHLS is justified and consistent with the NPPF. - 4.21 In the absence of further guidance on the contents and requirements of an Annual Position Statement, as per paragraph 73 of the NPPF, the Council intend to adopt a 5% buffer in this 5YHLS statement.
+For the past 4 financial years, there has been an upturn in the market, due to an improving economy, these trends are consistent with the picture of housing delivery at the national level. - 4.22 When considering which buffer to apply (5%, 10% or 20%), the last 5YHLS report which had a 31st March 2018 base date applied a 5% buffer as we had met the completions figures for 3 years as stated in the housing delivery test and was considered consistent by the NPPF. - 4.23 In the absence of further guidance on the contents and requirements of an Annual Position Statement, as per paragraph 73 of the NPPF, the Council intend to adopt a 5% buffer in this 5YHLS statement.